Prince Harry, Duke of Sussex: Post-military service

 In 2021, Harry described his 10 years (2005–2015) in the army as "the happiest times in my life".
-Since leaving the army, he has been closely involved with the armed forces through the Invictus Games, honorary military appointments and other official engagements.
-On 19 December 2017, he succeeded his grandfather Prince Philip as the Captain General Royal Marines.
-In May 2018, he was promoted to the substantive ranks of Lieutenant Commander of the Royal Navy, Major of the British Army and Squadron Leader of the Royal Air Force.
+Since leaving the army, he has remained closely involved with the armed forces through the Invictus Games, honorary military appointments, and other official engagements.
+On 19 December 2017, he succeeded his grandfather Prince Philip as Captain General Royal Marines.
+In May 2018, he was promoted to the substantive ranks of Lieutenant Commander in the Royal Navy, Major of the British Army, and Squadron Leader in the Royal Air Force.

 On 18 January 2020, Buckingham Palace announced that an agreement had been reached for Harry "to step back from Royal duties, including official military appointments".
-In February 2021, the Palace confirmed that the Duke would give up his position as Captain General Royal Marines and hand back all the other honorary military appointments.
+In February 2021, the Palace confirmed that the Duke would give up his position as Captain General Royal Marines and relinquish all his other honorary military appointments.

+In January 2026, Harry said that the sacrifices of NATO troops in Afghanistan must be spoken about "truthfully and with respect", emphasising that allied forces had fought on the front lines and had paid a heavy price.
+His remarks followed comments by US president Donald Trump, who claimed that allies had stayed "a little back" and questioned whether the alliance would support the US if required.

 Personal life

 Bachelorhood

-Chelsy Davy, the daughter of Zimbabwean South Africa-based businessman Charles Davy, was referred to as Harry's girlfriend in an interview conducted for his 21st birthday, and Harry said he "would love to tell everyone how amazing she is but once I start talking about that, I have left myself open....
+Chelsy Davy, the daughter of Zimbabwean-born, South Africa-based businessman Charles Davy, was referred to as Harry's girlfriend in an interview conducted for his 21st birthday.
+Harry said he "would love to tell everyone how amazing she is but once I start talking about that, I have left myself open....
 There is truth and there is lies and unfortunately I cannot get the truth across."
 Davy was present when Harry received his Operational Service Medal for Afghanistan and also attended his graduation ceremony when he received his flying wings from his father.
-In early 2009, it was reported the pair had parted ways after a relationship that had lasted for five years.
+In early 2009, it was reported that the pair had parted ways after a relationship that had lasted for five years.

 In his 2023 memoir, Harry states that months after breaking up with Davy he was introduced to Caroline Flack, whom he described as "funny", "sweet", and "cool".
-The two saw each other for a while before press intrusion "tainted" their relationship "irredeemably" according to Harry.
-Flack had discussed the relationship in her own autobiography as well.
+The two saw each other for a while before press intrusion "tainted" their relationship "irredeemably", according to Harry.
+Flack discussed the relationship in her own autobiography as well.

 In May 2012, Harry's cousin Princess Eugenie introduced him to Cressida Bonas, an actress and model who is the granddaughter of Edward Curzon, 6th Earl Howe.
 On 30 April 2014, it was reported that the couple had parted amicably.